 Like other financial institutions, our business may be sensitive to market interest rate movement and the performance of the capital markets.
-Disruptions, uncertainty or volatility across the capital markets could negatively impact market liquidity and limit our access to liquidity required to operate and grow our business.
+Disruptions, uncertainty or volatility across the capital markets could negatively impact market liquidity rad limit our access to liquidity required to operate and grow our business.
 In addition, changes in interest rates or in valuations in the debt or equity markets could directly impact us.
-For example, we borrow money from other institutions and depositors, which we use to make loans to customers and invest in debt securities and other earning assets.
-We earn interest on these loans and assets and pay interest on the money we borrow from institutions and depositors.
+For example, we borrow money from other institutions and depositors.
 Fluctuations in interest rates, including changes in the relationship between short-term rates and long-term rates and in the relationship between our funding basis rate and our lending basis rate, may have negative impacts on our net interest income and therefore our earnings.
-In addition, interest rate fluctuations and competitor responses to those changes may affect the rate of customer prepayments for mortgage, auto and other term loans and may affect the balances customers carry on their credit cards.
-These changes can reduce the overall yield on our earning asset portfolio.
-Changes in interest rates and competitor responses to these changes may also impact customer decisions to maintain balances in the deposit accounts they have with us.
-In addition, changes in valuations in the debt and equity markets could have a negative impact on the assets we hold in our investment portfolio.
-Such market changes could also have a negative impact on the valuation of assets for which we provide servicing.
-Finally, the Final Basel III Capital Rule requires that most amounts reported in Accumulated Other Comprehensive Income ("AOCI"), including unrealized gains and losses on securities designated as available for sale, be included in our regulatory capital calculations.
-Changes in interest rates or market valuations that result in unrealized losses on components of AOCI could therefore impact our regulatory capital ratios negatively.
+In addition, interest rate fluctuations and competitor responses to those changes may affect the rate of customer prepayments for mortgage, auto and other term loans and may affect the balances customers and reduct they have with us.
+In addition, changes in valuations in the debt and equity markets could have a negative impact on the valuation of assets for which we provide servicing.
+Finally, the Final Basel III Capital Rule requires that most amounts reported in Accumulated Other Comprehensive Income ("AOCI"), including unrealized gains and losses on components of AOCI could therefore impact our regulatory capital ratios negatively.